nus-cs2103-AY2122S2/ip/docs/README.md

 ### Adding a event task: `event`
 Creates and tracks an event task.
-Format: `event DESCRIPTION /by yyyy-mm-dd HHHMM HHMM`
+Format: `event DESCRIPTION /by yyyy-mm-dd HHMM HHMM`
 - input time must be in 24-hour format
 - both start and end times are required
 - default due time is 6:00 am